appnexus/lucid/RELEASING.md

 https://github.com/appnexus/lucid/compare/v5.6.1...v5.7.0
 ```

+Based on the changes made, determine a suitable version number for the release.

+We follow [semver](https://semver.org/), which prescribes that:

+- `semver-major`: Breaking changes are "major" (the left-most number).
+- `semver-minor`: Features are "minor" versions (the middle number).
+- `semver-patch`: Fixes are a "patch" version (the right-most number).
+- `semver-none`: Changes to documentation, or other changes that don't impact the api or consumers get a "none" label.

 4. Add and commit the `CHANGELOG.md` updates.
-For example: `git commit -a -m "update the Changelog"`.
+For example: `git commit -am "update the Changelog"`.

 ## Update Version Number

 The recommended option is to update the version number using `npm version ...`.

-1. Use `npm` to publish the new NPM version that matches the version number and type of change (major, minor or patch) in `package.json`--this process creates a tag and updates the `package-json` and `package-lock.json` automatically.
+1. Use `npm` to publish the new NPM version that matches the version number and type of change (major, minor or patch) in `package.json`--this process creates tags for you and updates the `package-json` and `package-lock.json` automatically.

 - `npm version major`
 - `npm version minor`
 - `npm version patch`

 2. Push the changes and tags: `git push origin master --follow-tags`.
-Note that by default, the `git push` command alone doesn't transfer tags to remote serves.
+Note that by default, the `git push` command alone doesn't transfer tags to the repository.

 Another option is to update the version number manually: